stylus/stylelint-stylus/README.md

 - `"stylelint-plugin-stylus/recommended"` ...
 Turns Off rules that cannot be used with the Stylus within `stylelint` (WIP).
 And turns On rules that possible errors rules within `stylelint-plugin-stylus`.
 - `"stylelint-plugin-stylus/standard"` ...
 Above, plus rules to improve code readability.
-- `"stylelint-plugin-stylus/no-stylus"` ...
-A rule set that does not allow Stylus-specific syntax.
-[This will help you migrate to another CSS preprocessor](https://ota-meshi.github.io/stylelint-plugin-stylus/playground/#eJxljUEKgCAURK8if6209yr9FpImgnwjFQrp7ilGEW3fvJkpMAdanAUJBYkxhNVn6ygiSDYixHR44x0l0bloINd04l03ezKkb72Sxt5SH68lRVptGoH/nc/wQOG5aOqEdMJ5AbVpOgo=).

 ## :white_check_mark: Rules